 - In another bowl, whisk flour, cocoa, baking soda and salt; add to brown sugar mixture alternately with buttermilk, beating well after each addition.
 Fold in chocolate chips.

 - Transfer to prepared pans.
-Bake 50-55 minutes or until a toothpick inserted in center comes out clean.
+Bake until a toothpick inserted in center comes out clean, 50-55 minutes.
 Cool 10 minutes before removing from pans to wire racks to cool completely.

 These are easy, tasty and very cute!
 They will make the perfect little Christmas gifts for neighbors, co-workers, teachers, etc. - just wrap them in plastic wrap and tie with a pretty red ribbon.

 Jan 21, 2011

 Made this first as gifts to share with co-workers, and then the second time to share with my Amish neighbors.
 Well recieved on both counts.
 I did not have plain yogurt so I substituted chocolate yogurt.
 The taste was wonderful.
 Had troubles with the glaze the first time so just went to standard milk and powdered sugar with candy canes crushed and sprinkled over top.